-Hosted by the Denver Streets Partnership, the Amazing Mobility Race on Thursday, April got politicians to stop talking about transportation and actually go into the city and experience public transit.
+Hosted by the Denver Streets Partnership, the Amazing Mobility Race got politicians to stop talking about transportation and actually go into the city and experience public transit.

-Beginning in the scantily served and sometimes inaccessible outskirts of Denver, candidates for City Council, Mayor, and Auditor raced to The Alliance Center in Downtown Denver using any mode other than a car.
+Beginning in the scantily served and sometimes inaccessible outskirts of Denver, candidates for City Council and Mayor raced to The Alliance Center in Downtown Denver using any mode other than a car.
 Teams get points for social posts and number of modes used and speed.

 WalkDenver board member and Majestic Collaborations, Inc. VP Molly North volunteered as a scorekeeper along with Allison Conwell, consumer advocate at CoPirg.
 They were able to experience the thrills of the race from behind the scenes.